 In order to participate in an exchange program at OSU you must:

-Any applications sent to us without the endorsement of one of our partner institutions will not be considered.
+Any applications started or submitted online without the endorsement of one of our partner institutions will not be considered.
 If you have questions about your application for admission to OSU or other issues prior to your arrival, contact the OSU Incoming Exchange Coordinator, Tavia Mendez.

 The following documents are required for application to the OSU exchange program: